St. Croix River (Stillwater to Mississippi River)

 - Monitor tagged sturgeon.

-- Monitor commercial fishermen in attempt to determine presence of asian carp.
+- Monitor commercial fishermen in attempt to determine presence of invasive carp.

 Exotic Species Alert: